infra-grails/infra-file-storage/README.md

         }
     }

-Then just use `MirariFileStorageService` or `fileStorage` Spring bean to store your files.
+Then just use `fileStorageService` or `fileStorage` Spring bean to store your files.

 How to remove local storage from WAR
 ---------------------